Passport, visa and customs

 - All non-French visitors should however be in a position to show proof of accommodation filled out by their host.
 They should also be in possession of a valid travel document (air ticket...).

 Stays of less than 3 months for professional reasons

 Stays of more than 3 months for tourism or personal reasons

 .
 Only nationals from European Union member countries are exempt from compliance with the following requirements:

 .
 You must apply for a visa from the French Consulate or Embassy located in your country of residence.
 You will find the full list of necessary supporting documents on the website of the French High Commission.

 Mandatory documents include: valid passport, proof of accommodation, proof of sufficient funds, valid medical and hospital insurance (including repatriation coverage).
 Some documents are optional (depending on the case in question): employment contract, welcome protocol/official invitation letter issued by a research institution, etc.

 Customs formalities & plant health checks

-To preserve New Caledonia’s immense wealth of endemic plant species, one of the greatest in the world, the import of plant products (seeds, plants, flowers) is also prohibited, unless you hold a phytosanitary certificate authorising such import.
+- To preserve New Caledonia’s immense wealth of endemic plant species, one of the greatest in the world, the import of plant products (seeds, plants, flowers) is also prohibited unless you hold a phytosanitary certificate authorising such import.

-Please ensure you know exactly what restrictions apply before boarding or making purchases to avoid any hassle at customs on arrival!
+Please ensure you know exactly what restrictions apply before boarding or making purchases to avoid any hassle at customs!